VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 And save.

 Now you should have the page 'Edit Layer',
-Change the name and the title check the Native SRS is correct.
+Change the name and the title (like Zanzibar_layer), then check the Native SRS is correct.

 If you have other data you have to change that [here](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L20) in iTowns, pointsCloud.js file, the EPSG: and the [values](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L26) with the native bounding box, you can see it on the geoserver